Supporting you with issues of Harassment and Sexual Misconduct

 Regulation XVII - Conduct and Discipline of Students

 We train relevant staff groups on the topics of harassment and sexual misconduct and on receiving disclosures about incidents of harassment and sexual misconduct.
-Relevant staff groups include Residential Life Staff, central support staff and Campus Support and Security.
+Relevant staff groups include Residential Life staff, central support staff and Campus Support and Security.

 There is lots of support available to you.
 The University has a specialist team – Advice and Response - that supports with safeguarding issues, including harassment and sexual misconduct.
 Reports made to Report and Support will be received by the Advice and Response team.
 Support is available to you whether you have experienced harassment and/or sexual misconduct or a report has been made against you in this area.